pytorch/pytorch/benchmarks/inference/README.md

 The v0 version of this has a backend worker that is a single process.
 It loads a ResNet-18 checkpoint to 'cuda:0' and compiles the model.
-It accepts requests in the form of (tensor, request_time) from a `multiprocessing.Queue`, runs inference on the request and returns (output, request_time) in the a separate response `multiprocessing.Queue`.
+It accepts requests in the form of (tensor, request_time) from a `multiprocessing.Queue`, runs inference on the request and returns (output, request_time) in a separate response `multiprocessing.Queue`.

 The frontend worker is a process with three threads